LangSync/docs/docs/_supported_format.md

 </details>

 <details><summary>The variables are ignored and not modified</summary>
-<a href="https://langsync.app" target="_blank">LangSync</a> recognise a variable when it sees it, you can have any many differet variables syntaxes as you want, and <a href="https://langsync.app" target="_blank">LangSync</a> will ignore them and not modify them, for example:
+LangSync recognise a variable when it sees it, you can have any many differet variables syntaxes as you want, and LangSync will ignore them and not modify them, for example:

 ```json
 // ✅ Valid JSON file